pwittchen/learn-python-the-hard-way/README.md

 4. Add /PythonXX/Scripts (e.g. C:/Python27/Scripts) directory into *Path* environmental variable.
 5. Re-run terminal window
 6. Type *pip*, to check if package manager works
-7. You can type *pip --version*, in order to check version of the pip.
+7. You can type *pip --version*, in order to check version of the pip

 ### Other resources
 * https://www.python.org/